Secrets of Central Park

 6. Bethesda Terrace Pillars

-While I write about Bethesda Terrace in a couple of posts about Central Park, a really fun secret about the Terrace that is hiding in plain sight – and that I learned just recently – is that the pillars flanking the stairs on the Mall side feature 3 images on each pillar depicting day on one and night on the other.
+While Bethesda Terrace is one of the most visited places in Central Park, a really fun secret about the Terrace that is hiding in plain sight is that the pillars flanking the stairs on the Mall side feature 3 images on each pillar depicting day on one and night on the other.

-The pillars to the left in the picture above have the images of night as you can see below.
+The pillars to the left in the picture above have the images of night with a witch on a broom, book with a reading lamp and a witch on a broom as you can see below.

 7. Waterfalls in Central Park all have drinking water